 White Soda Bread

-Recipe care of Darina Allen’s Ballymaloe Cookery School
+Recipe courtesy of Darina Allen’s Ballymaloe Cookery School

-Sift the flour, salt and baking soda into a large bowl.
+- Sift the flour, salt and baking soda into a large bowl.
 Make a well in the center of the flour mixture and pour most of the milk in at once.
-Using one hand, mix in the flour from the sides of the bowl, adding more milk if necessary to create a dough that is softish, but not too wet and sticky.
+Using one hand, mix in the flour from the sides of the bowl.
+Add more milk if necessary to create a dough that is softish, but not too wet and sticky.
 When the dough comes together, turn it out onto a well-floured work surface.

-Wash and dry your hands, then use your hands to tidy up the dough and flip it over gently.
+- Wash and dry your hands, then use your hands to tidy up the dough and flip it over gently.
 Place the dough in the center of a well-floured baking sheet.
-Pat the dough into a round about 1 1/2 inches (4 cm) thick, then use a sharp knife to slash a cross in the dough to let the fairies out!
+Pat the dough into a round about 1 1/2 inches (4 cm) thick.
+Then, using a sharp knife to slash a cross in the dough to let the fairies out!
 Allow the cuts go over the sides of the bread to make sure of this.

-Transfer the loaf to a baking sheet.
+- Transfer the loaf to a baking sheet.
 Bake for 15 minutes, then turn down the oven to 400ºF (200ºF) until cooked through, about 30 minutes.
-To test for doneness, tap the bottom of the bread: if it is cooked it will sound hollow.
+To test for doneness, tap the bottom of the bread.
+If it’s cooked it will sound hollow.
 Makes 1 loaf.